KFYO (AM): Texas Tech Red Raiders & the Modern Era of KFYO

 In February 2017, Tom Collins and Laura Mac left KFYO, and Dave King and Matt Martin took over hosting KFYO's morning show.

 In November 2020, Paul R. Beane was inducted into the Texas Radio Hall of Fame.
-Beane hosted the commentary "The Way I See It" from 2010-2014.
-He also served as a fill-in host for KFYO's talk shows from 2010-2020.
+KFYO was Paul's last stop in his storied radio career, hosting the commentary "The Way I See It" from 2010 to 2014.